stacks-network/stacks-core/docs/glossary.md

 ## Registrar

 An online service that lets you sign up for and manage the profiles of Blockstack IDs.
-[Onename](https://onename.com) offers a registrar.

 ## Resolver

 An online service that displays zonefile and profile data for a Blockstack ID.
-[Onename](https://onename.com) offers a resolver.
+[The Blockstack Explorer](https://explorer.blockstack.org) is a resolver.

 ## Social proof

 A post in an account on an existing Web service like Twitter, Facebook, or GitHub that points back to a Blockstack ID.
 Used to provide some evidence that the person who owns the Blockstack ID is also the person who owns the Web service account.

-Social proofs are listed as profile accounts.
+Social proofs are listed in your profile.

 ## Storage Provider

-This is any service that can serve your zonefile, profile, or data.
+This is any service that can serve your zone file, profile, or data.
 In all cases, the data is signed by one of your wallet's keys, so you can use any provider without having to worry about it trying to change the data.

+Storage providers are accessed through a Gaia hub.
+Gaia hubs ship with drivers that allow them to treat storage providers as dumb hard drives, which store signed encrypted data on the hub's behalf.

 Not all storage providers support writes--some of them are read-only.

 Supported storage providers today include:
 * Amazon S3
+* Dropbox
 * Your harddrive
-* Onename's Kademila DHT
 * Any HTTP/HTTPS/FTP server (read-only)
-* Onename's profile resolver (read-only)
-* Any Blockstack Server
+* Any public-use Gaia hub
+* IPFS

 Support is being added for:
-* Dropbox
 * Google Drive
 * Microsoft OneDrive
 * Box.com
 * BitTorrent
-* IPFS

 If you have a preferred storage provider, and you're a developer, please consider sending us a pull request to add support for it!

-## Zonefile
+## Zone file

-A type of file usually used by DNS servers, but used by Blockstack to point the CLI to various storage providers that hold copies of a user's profile information.
-Its hash is written to the blockchain, and Blockstack Servers constantly try to replicate each zonefile to each other server, so each one has a full replica of all zonefiles in existence.

-In addition, zonefiles store your data public key, as well as any pointers to immutable data.
+A specially-formatted file that stores routing information for a Blockstack ID.
+Blockstack clients use your zone file to find out where your preferred Gaia hub(s) are.
+Ever Blockstack Core node stores a copy of every zone file for every Blockstack ID by participating in the Atlas network.